 Which motor is the best?

-If it came down just to the sales figures, the popular Bosch Performance Line CX would be top dog.
+If it came down just to the sales figures, the older generation of the popular Bosch Performance Line CX would be top dog.
 While a few years back it was still considered the benchmark, in a direct comparison with current top models it can no longer hide its age.
-The Bosch CX might still be going strong but the competition is gradually catching up and outperforming it in all its parameters.
+The old Bosch Performance Line CX might still be going strong but the competition is outperforming it in all its parameters.
 Bosch recently launched the newest generation of the Performance Line CX.
 With it, Bosch make a giant performance leap, eliminating the biggest problems of the previous version.
 Despite its benchmark trail performance, the integration concept of the display and remote is still not quite as refined as we would like it.

-Both Shimano motors convinced us with intuitive operation, compact design and great trail performance.
-The big surprise: Despite providing less power, the “weaker” STEPS E7000 is more fun on the trail than its bigger brother and also provides a more natural ride feel.
-Only when low cadences, steep climbs and heavy riders come into the picture, does the more powerful STEPS E8000 stands clearly ahead.
+Both Shimano motors convinced us with intuitive operation, a compact design and great trail performance.
+The big surprise: despite providing less power, the “weaker” STEPS E7000 is more fun on the trail than its bigger brother and also provides a more natural ride feel.
+Only when low cadences, steep climbs and heavy riders come into the picture, does the more powerful STEPS E8000 stand clearly ahead.

 A top motor should be strong as an ox, yet integrate seamlessly into the riding experience.

-Just like Shimano, Brose sent two motors into the race.
+Just like Shimano and Bosch, Brose sent two motors into the race.
 Both the Drive S Alu and its magnesium counterpart offer a superbly-natural ride experience.
 The stronger Brose Drive S Mag is more compact, lighter and more powerful than the slightly older Drive S Alu.
 In terms of power, it’s only second to TQ’s drive.
 Thanks to a perfect balance of natural ride-feeling and full-fledged power delivery, as well as the superb integration possibilities that are open to manufacturers, it fully deserves our coveted “Best in Test” badge.

-The motor is often considered the central pillar of every eMTB — and the one that defines its character — you can read all about this in the conclusions of our high-end eMTB group test.
-Yet geometry, suspension and spec of a bike are just as crucial to the bike’s fun-factor.
+The motor is often considered the central pillar of every eMTB, and the one that defines its character.
+You can read all about our thoughts on this in the conclusions of our high-end eMTB group test.
+Yet we also found that geometry, suspension and spec of a bike are just as crucial to the bike’s fun-factor.
 That’s why a motor is only as good as the overall concept of the bike it sits in!